MichaelDemidov/JS-Tree-Of-Contents/README.md

 Requirements
 ------------

-HTML 5, ECMAScript 6, and CSS 3.0.
+The script itself requires ECMAScript 6 and HTML 5.
+The project uses the [TreeView](https://github.com/MichaelDemidov/HTML-TreeView) submodule which also requires HTML 5 and CSS 3.0.

 I think it’s possible to rewrite the code to reduce the requirements if someone needs it, but I haven’t done it myself and haven’t tested it on very old browsers like Internet Explorer.